adamrt27/CPU_FPGA/README.md

 ## Using the Processor
 You can generate machine code for the processor using the [compiler/compiler.py](https://github.com/adamrt27/CPU_FPGA/blob/main/compiler/compiler.py) script.
 More details can be found below.

 This allows the processor to run your code.
-Hwoever, to check if your code is running properly, you must either run a simulation (can use [testing/test.do](testing/test.do) in ModelSim), or hook up I/O such as LEDS and SW to run on the DE1-SOC.
+However, to check if your code is running properly, you must either run a simulation (can use [testing/test.do](testing/test.do) in ModelSim), or hook up I/O such as LEDS and SW to run on the DE1-SOC.

 ## RTL Desgin
 ![Datapath](https://github.com/adamrt27/CPU_FPGA/blob/main/readme/Project-7.jpg)